NGC 1365: Characteristics

-The spiral arms extend in a wide curve north and south from the ends of the east-west bar and form an almost ring like Z-shaped halo.
+The spiral arms extend in a wide curve north and south from the ends of the east–west bar and form an almost ring like Z-shaped halo.
 Astronomers think NGC 1365's prominent bar plays a crucial role in the galaxy's evolution, drawing gas and dust into a star-forming maelstrom and ultimately feeding material into the central black hole.

-NGC 1365, including its two outer spiral arms, spreads over around 200,000 light-years.
+NGC 1365, including its two outer spiral arms, spreads over around 300,000 light-years.
 Different parts of the galaxy take different times to make a full rotation around the core of the galaxy, with the outer parts of the bar completing one circuit in about 350 million years.
 NGC 1365 and other galaxies of its type have come to more prominence in recent years with new observations indicating that the Milky Way could also be a barred spiral galaxy.
 Such galaxies are quite common — two thirds of spiral galaxies are barred according to recent estimates, and studying others can help astronomers understand our own galactic home.

 Supernovae

-2012fr on October 27 2012, 2001du on August 24 2001, SN 1983V on November 25 1983, and 1957C were all supernovae observed in NGC 1365.
+Four supernovae have been observed in NGC 1365: